 Many Chinese cooks use Jinhua ham, a local sun-cured pork product similar to prosciutto that’s not easy to find outside of China.
 Prosciutto, smoked ham and boiled ham are all good alternatives; however, lap cheong sausage or char sui barbecued pork are fun alternatives.
 Some of our favorite restaurants in Philadelphia (our home town) use both boiled ham AND char sui pork.

-Our ham of choice is Portuguese presunto since we now live in Lisbon where local markets sell large presunto in large 500 gram blocks.
+Our ham of choice is Portuguese presunto since we currently live in Lisbon where local markets sell large presunto in large 500 gram blocks.
 You may be able to ask a counter person to sell you a thick slice of prosciutto if you have an Italian specialty store or even a Whole Foods in your town.
 Smoked country ham would work great too.
 You can even use thick sliced bacon.

 As you can see, almost anything goes in this dish.